Shreeasish/GoReputationService/service/README.md

 4. `router.go` Abstraction layer around [Gorilla Mux](https://github.com/gorilla/mux)

 ### TODO
-1. Restructure into `domains` and `router` into their own modules
-2. Rename `main.go` to `wiring.go` or similar
-3. Integration tests for
-  1.`router.go` and `main.go`
-  2.`main.go` and `handler.go`
-4. Currently only supports exact matches.
+1. Currently only supports exact matches.
 Use available prefix match apis to support subdomains.
+2. Updates are not persistent.
+Introduce a persistent storage solution like DynamoDB.
+3. Use RPC for queries instead of HTTP.
+Since we expect this service to be called for any outbound request, performance is critical.
+4. Switch to an immutable radix tree and use CAS operations to improve performance.
+Currently the system synchronizes access to the tree when updates are made to it.
+Instead of using a lock, build the tree outside a synchronization block and only swap the pointer as a CAS operation.